-Six tables, opens daily at noon, Texas Holdem cash games and tournaments and features the highest limits in Deadwood
+- Cadillac Jack’s Poker Room: Six tables, open daily at noon.
+Texas Holdem cash games and tournaments featuring the highest limits in Deadwood.

-Texas Holdem, Omaha Hi/Lo, Seven Card Stud, Seven Card Stud 8/b, Crazy Pineapple, Razz and frequent tournaments
+- Saloon # 10 Poker Room: Texas Holdem, Omaha Hi/Lo, Seven Card Stud, Seven Card Stud 8/b, Crazy Pineapple, Razz and frequent tournaments.

-Texas Holdem, Omaha and a lively tournament scene – home to SD State Poker Championship
+- Silverado-Franklin Poker Room: Texas Holdem, Omaha, and a lively tournament scene.
+Home to SD State Poker Championship.

 Tribal Poker Rooms

-Texas Holdem, Omaha Hi/Lo, Crazy Pineapple and Straight Pineapple – weekly tournaments but only open Fri-Sun
+- Dakota Sioux Poker Room: Texas Holdem, Omaha Hi/Lo, Crazy Pineapple, and Straight Pineapple – weekly tournaments but only open Fri-Sun.

-Four tables, Texas Holdem, mixed games and two weekly tournaments
+- Fort Randall Poker Room: Four tables, Texas Holdem, mixed games and two weekly tournaments.

 There are no laws on the books in South Dakota that directly address the legality of fantasy sports.
 On December 7, 2015, South Dakota Attorney General Marty Jackley released a statement with his opinion on the activity’s legality.